 Often maximizing effectiveness and efficiency at the same time creates conflict between the two goals.

-AACSB: Analytic Blooms: Analyze Difficulty: 1 Easy Learning Objective: 01-04 Evaluate the efficiency of a firm.
+AACSB: Analytical Thinking Blooms: Analyze Difficulty: 1 Easy Learning Objective: 01-04 Evaluate the efficiency of a firm.
 Topic: Efficiency, Effectiveness, and Value

 9. Central to the concept of operations strategy are the notions of operations focus and trade-offs.